 A process Flow Diagram (PFD) is a simple drawing that shows the relationships between major equipment in a process plant using equipment symbols and shows a unit’s primary process flow path.
 You can visualize the flow of material within the plant with the help of these drawings.

 What is the use of a Process Flow Diagram?

 A process flow diagram provides a quick overview of the entire operating unit or a system.
 A technician or engineer can use this document to trace the flow of materials through the unit.
 The flow diagram is also used for visitor information and new employee training.

-	It is one of the core documents to draw the Plot Plant and P&ID.
+It is one of the core documents for drawing the Plot Plant and P&ID.

 If you don’t want to read, watch this video which will explain to you all aspects covered in this article.

 What information does the Process Flow Diagram provide?

 - All Major equipment: Each piece of equipment shown on PFD has a unique equipment number and a descriptive name.
 It also indicates the equipment’s main dimensions, capacity, and operating information.